The science of giving yourself a pep talk

 Moser says that both experiments produced the same finding: "When people use third person self-talk, emotion-related brain activity was significantly reduced, suggesting they were regulating their emotion."
 There was another startling revelation.
 Third person self-talk was neither taxing nor required much brain power—at least not more than a standard pep talk.
 "Nowhere in either study did we see brain activation related to effort for attention or thinking or planning," says Moser.
 Is there some kind of magic in self-talk?
 What makes it more useful than r first person self-talk?
 The problem with first person cheering is the use of words such as 'I' and 'me.'
 "Those words are completely tied to your 'self', whereas your name creates a little bit of psychological distance because it refers to lots of people," says Moser.
 "There are Jasons in TV and movies.
 That little bit of psychological distance from myself to make it look as though I'm thinking about somebody else."
 That's why third person reflections can quickly provide perspective, and also encourage solutions.
 Moser also clarifies that self-talk isn't merely a pep talk designed to make us feel good.
 Instead, we can note the situation and experience it from beginning to end.

 Although the research on this subject is relatively new, experts not associated with the study have found the results promising.
 "I can help people examine what troubles them more dispassionately than they could do on their own," says Andrea Brandt, Ph.D., a marriage and family therapist in Santa Monica, Calif.
 "You need space between yourself and your emotions.
 It makes sense then that third person self-talk could help people regulate stress."
 Though the study didn't specifically look at first person self-talk, experts suggest it's not useless.
 If trying to lift your spirits using 'I' and 'me', here are a few tips to keep in mind: 1.
 Try to sound natural and realistic.
 "You want self-talk to sound like it's coming from a loving parent or close friend," says Brandt.
 "If your best friend felt stressed about work, what would you say to him or her?
 Now, try saying that to yourself."
 And remember to be kind to yourself.
 2. Create space between your thoughts and your reactions.
 Stephanie Kriesberg, Psy.
 D, a licensed psychologist in Concord, Massachusetts, suggests "externalizing" your fear.
 "You think of your worry, fear, anger—whatever the problem may be—as something outside of yourself."
 Let's say you're a father who is having a difficult time putting your son to bed.
 You are frustrated and feel like yelling.
 "So when you feel you are starting to lose your cool, you can say to [yourself]: 'This is my frustration talking.
 It loves to get me yelling, but I don’t need to listen to it.
 I’ll take a walk around the house and calm down.'"
 3. Breathe deeply.
 Take deep breaths before you begin self-talk.
-It will help calm your nerves. _[_Editor’s Note: or try the Reset single in the Headspace app.
-It’s just a few minutes to a new start.]
+It will help calm your nerves.
 This piece was produced in partnership with Nike Training Club.
 To get started on your fitness journey, download the NTC app here.